adequately with technical uncertainties

 The wording "using just bills

-of materials " has a specific connotation: It means that electrical schematics aren't
+of materials " means that

 used at all for most MTBF calculations.

 An important contributor to component failure rates is the relative